 Why start the tour off in a van?

-As an occasional rider, 8 hours pedaling was definitely beyond my physical comfort level.
-Elena & Piero knew this to be true and spent months scouting out not only the most scenic route featuring vineyards, stone farm houses, and sweeping hills, but they were also looking for the easiest route.
+As an occasional rider, pedaling all way was definitely beyond my physical comfort level.
+Elena & Piero knew this to be true and spent months scouting out not only the most scenic route featuring vineyards, stone farmhouses, and sweeping hills, but they were also looking for the easiest route.

 It seemed a bit daunting when I signed up: three wine experiences!
 Ok, actually it seemed a bit decadent not daunting.

-Each stop was not merely a place to fill our glass, but rather a presentation with passion and professionalism.
+Each stop on our one day bike tour was not merely a place to fill our glass, but rather a presentation with passion and professionalism.

 Are we there yet?